Toledo vs. Ohio NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Tuesday's total is 2.4 points lower than the two team's combined 56.4 points per game average.

-- These two squads combine to surrender 52.3 points per game, 1.7 fewer than this contest's over/under.
+- The two teams combine to score 56.4 points per game, 1.9 more than the over/under in this contest.

+- The 52.3 combined points per game that these two squads have allowed this season are 2.2 fewer than the 54.5 total in this contest.

-- Rockets games this season feature an average total of 54.5 points, a number 0.5 points higher than Tuesday's over/under.
+- Rockets games this season have an average total of 54.5, the same value as Tuesday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 56.1 points, 2.1 more than the set over/under in this contest.
+- The 54.5-point over/under for this game is 1.6 points below the 56.1 points per game average total in Bobcats games this season.

 Toledo Stats and Trends

-- In Toledo's 10 games this year, it has five wins against the spread.

-- The Rockets have been favored by 6.5 points or more five times this season and have covered the spread in two of them.
+- The Rockets have covered the spread twice this season when favored by 7 points or more (in five chances).

-- Toledo's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Toledo has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- When Toledo records more than 30.8 points, it is 3-1 against the spread and 4-1 overall.
+- Toledo is 3-1 against the spread and 4-1 overall in games when it scores more than 30.8 points.

-- Toledo is 3-1 against the spread and 4-1 overall when the team totals over 440.7 yards.
+- In games that Toledo totals over 440.7 yards, the team is 3-1 against the spread and 4-1 overall.

-- The Rockets have turned the ball over five times this season, three fewer than the Bobcats have forced (8).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.